 char *name – A name for the thread.
+This name is really only used by the debugger.
+You can give it any name or just use NULL if you don’t want a specific name.

-wiced_thread_function_t *thread – A function pointer to the function that is the thread
+wiced_thread_function_t *thread – A function pointer to the function that is the thread.

-uint32_t stack size – How many bytes should be in the thread’s stack (you should be careful here as running out of stack can cause erratic, difficult to debug behavior).
+uint32_t stack size – How many bytes should be in the thread’s stack (you should be careful here as running out of stack can cause erratic, difficult to debug behavior.
+Using 10000 is overkill but will work for any of the exercises we do in this class).